Virtual Art Academy

 copying old masters

 If you want to copy paintings by other artists, go ahead.
-It is good to practice copying old master paintings and you will definitely learn something.
-However, if you want to master the underlying principles of painting, you will need to do much more than just copying other artists’ work.
+It is good to practice to copy old master paintings and you will definitely learn something.
+However, if you want to master the underlying principles of painting, you will need to do much more than simply copy other artists’ work.

 In the best online painting classes, the instructors do not just have you follow along step-by-step as they paint, or give you a painting to copy.